Brandenburg Elementary (2022)

 In five years, a complete shift has taken place regarding how Brandenburg teachers plan and how they think about student learning.
 We have moved from “I taught it” to “what can I do so the students learn it?”
 All staff is loyal to moving all our students and doing whatever it takes for them to be successful.
 We recognize that teachers cannot do this alone process has led to a common understanding of quality Tier I instruction, effective and efficient intervention, and extensions.
 Data is now analyzed skill by skill and student by student on a consistently all students can progress from where they start.

 In addition, we went from 1 distinction in 2017-2018 in Science to state distinctions in 2018-19, 2019-2020, and 2020-2021.

 Brandenburg has a low turnover rate with teachers.
-Our collective vision, mission, and committments have created such a strong and cohesive culture that in the past 2 years, teachers have only left for a promotion.
+Our collective vision, mission, and commitments have created such a strong and cohesive culture that in the past 2 years, teachers have only left for promotions.